rpm-software-management/dnf/doc/api_plugins.rst

     Plugin must set this class variable to a string identifying the plugin.
 The string can only contain alphanumeric characters and underscores.

-  .. staticmethod:: read_config(conf, name)
+  .. staticmethod:: read_config(conf)

-    Read plugin's configuration into a `ConfigParser <http://docs.python.org/3/library/configparser.html>`_ compatible instance. `conf` is a :class:`.Conf` instance used to look up the plugin configuration directory, `name` is the basename of the relevant conf file.
+    Read plugin's configuration into a `ConfigParser <http://docs.python.org/3/library/configparser.html>`_ compatible instance. `conf` is a :class:`.Conf` instance used to look up the plugin configuration directory.

   .. method:: __init__(base, cli)